SamuraisEpic/vfio-gpu-passthrough/README.md

  - (optional) `parsec-bin` (AUR) for low latency streaming to the VM remotely
  - (optional, doesn't matter but i recommend) `sunshine` (AUR) to access the host using NVIDIA gamestream API. can be used for remote access using `moonlight` in the windows VM using Parsec or via remote LAN solutions like ZeroTier.

- make it a one liner with `pacaur -Syu libvirt qemu-full virt-manager cockpit cockpit-machines edk2-ovmf ebtables dnsmasq looking-glass-client parsec-bin scream sunshine` you might wanna edit `/etc/pacman.conf` to allow for parallel downloads to speed up the download process. **note that this command may take a while since AUR packages need to be compiled locally.**
+ make it a one liner with `pacaur -Syu --noconfirm libvirt qemu-full virt-manager cockpit cockpit-machines edk2-ovmf ebtables dnsmasq looking-glass-client parsec-bin scream sunshine` you might wanna edit `/etc/pacman.conf` to allow for parallel downloads to speed up the download process. **note that this command may take a while since AUR packages need to be compiled locally.**

 ##### Installing Things for Debian
 mostly the same stuff, but with different names.